return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/drm_framebuffer_c.rst

 Add a new FB to the specified CRTC, given a user request.
 This is the original addfb ioctl which only supported RGB formats.

-Called by the user via ioctl.
+Called by the user via ioctl, or by an in-kernel client.

 .. _`drm_mode_addfb.return`: